 This unconstitutional limitation of civil liberties was coupled with a relentless religious persecution which had recourse to violence long before the outbreak of the civil war.
-The very arrival of the Republic was 'hailed' in Madrid and other cities with the burning of churches and liturgical objects.
-One of the first legislative measures of the socialist government was the secularization of education and the suppression of private schools.
-As an immediate result, 350,000 school-children were left without any possibility of receiving instruction since they had previously been attending private schools, all of which were Catholic.
+The very arrival of the Republic was "hailed" in Madrid and other cities with the burning of churches and liturgical objects.
+One of the first legislative measures of the Socialist government was the secularization of education and the suppression of private schools.
+As an immediate result, 350,000 schoolchildren were left without any possibility of receiving instruction, since they had previously been attending private schools-all of which were Catholic.

-A balance sheet of this abnormal situation can be drawn from figures given by Gil Robles during a speech delivered to the Parliament on 16 June 1936, in which he accused the government of condoning the acts of violence which the Socialists, Anarchists and Communists were committing throughout Spain: 160 churches destroyed, 251 burned or profaned; 269 persons assassinated and 1287 wounded; and 69 locales of centre and rightist political organizations pillaged and destroyed.
+A balance sheet of this abnormal situation can be drawn from figures given by Gil Robles during a speech delivered to the Parliament on June 16, 1936, in which he accused the government of condoning the acts of violence which the Socialists, Anarchists and Communists were committing throughout Spain: 160 churches destroyed, 251 burned or profaned; 269 persons assassinated and 1,287 wounded; and 69 locales of center and rightist political organizations pillaged and destroyed.

-For an adequate understanding of this policy of violence one must consider the evolution of the Socialist Party around which the whole political scene of the Spanish Republic revolved.
-One of its main leaders, Largo Caballero, wrote in El Socialista on I February 1936: 'I am a Marxist Socialist.
-Communism is the natural evolution of Socialism, its last and definitive stage.'
+For an adequate understanding of this policy of violence, one must consider the evolution of the Socialist party around which the whole political scene of the Spanish Republic revolved.
+One of its main leaders, Largo Caballero, wrote in El Socialista on February 1, 1936: "I am a Marxist Socialist.
+Communism is the natural evolution of socialism, its last and definitive stage."

-The crucial moment of this evolution was marked by the revolution of October 1934.
-The preceding elections (11 November 1933) had witnessed a victory for the parties of the Right.
-The Right won 207 seats in the Parliament, the Centre 167, the Left 99.
+The crucial moment of this evolution was marked by the revolution of October, 1934.
+The preceding elections (November 11, 1933) had witnessed a victory for the parties of the right.
+The right won 207 seats in the Parliament, the center 167, the left 99.
+The political scene indeed seemed radically changed.
+The C.E.D.A. had become the strongest minority, the Socialists having lost one half of their parliamentary seats.
+Public opinion had voted a clear No to communism.